JulianeGampe/travel-blog/README.md

 ### Acknowledgements

+- I would like to thank my mentor Tim Nelson for his support, guidance and encouragement.
-- I would like to thank...
+- I would like to thank my friend Heike Lerner for testing the site from the user perspective and for her extensive feedback.